T 07804 059426 E firstname.lastname@example.org

 Nicky read Biochemistry at Oxford and Human Nutrition in London.
 A mother of four grown-up children she has, since 1995, been a freelance editor and proofreader, working mainly on Christian books.
-She is active in her local Baptist church – an Eco-Congregation – and is also involved in ecumenical and environmental groups.
+She is active in her local Baptist church – a Gold Award Eco Church – and is also involved in ecumenical and environmental groups.
 In 2011 she completed a Masters degree in theology from St Andrews University, studying Christian responses to climate change for her dissertation.

 Cameron is originally from Michigan but is now based in East London where he has co-led Citizens UK’s ‘Just Transition’ campaign.
 He has worked as journalist and in book publishing and also writes fiction.
 Cameron is involved with his local church, St Mary’s Walthamstow, and has a postgraduate degree in Creative Writing from the University of Edinburgh.